L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Objective/Overview

-Investigate how web sessions work, including cookie-based authentication and potential techniques for session hijacking
+Find out how web sessions are implemented, cookie-based authentication, session hijacking, and defense techniques.

 ## Tools & Techniques

-- Development tools in browsers, Burp Suite
+- Built-in developer tools in web browsers or third-party tools like Burp Suite
-- Looking at the Set-Cookie headers
+- Inspecting the Set-Cookie HTTP headers
-- Session fixation or hijacking concepts
+- Describing the session fixation or hijacking concepts

 ## Implementation Steps

-1. Log in to a test web application, note the session ID in cookies.
+1. First, get the session ID in cookies by logging into the test web application.
-2. As you log out or travel through several processes, note how the session ID changes.
+2. Observe how the session ID changes by logging out or going through different processes.
-3. Try using the identical cookie on a different browser or device.
+3. See if it is possible to reuse the same cookie on another browser or device.
 4. Note if the application properly invalidates sessions upon logout.

 ## Key Takeaways